Yelfive/md-notes/PHP/Interfaces.md

 ## JsonSerializable

-Custom serialized data when using `json_encode()`, the returned value is with type of *mixed* and will be recursively
+Custom serialized data when using `json_encode()`, the returned value is with type of *mixed* and will be recursively json serialized.

 ```php
 <?php